THE YUCATAN, MEXICO

 "The whole itinerary was very well paced and we enjoyed the mixture of birds and history.
 All of the hotels were excellent....
 The whole trip was a tonic.
 Thank you very much indeed."......
 Mr and Mrs L, Huddersfield

-"It was such a good trip – birds, the Mayan sites, the excellent guided tour of Chichen Itza,
+"It was such a good trip Ė birds, the Mayan sites, the excellent guided tour of Chichen Itza,

 click here for a pdf version of this destination write-up - easier to print - no photos

 There's so much more to the Yucatan Peninsula than the famous coastal resorts of Cancun and Playa del Carmen.
-The region’s lush tropical forests, coastal wetlands, impenetrable thorn scrub, and beautiful beaches combine to make the Yucatan a premier bird-tour destination.
+The regionís lush tropical forests, coastal wetlands, impenetrable thorn scrub, and beautiful beaches combine to make the Yucatan a premier bird-tour destination.
 The beauty of it all is that some of the best preserved habitats are found alongside some of the most spectacular ruins in the New World.
-Hidden away amongst the jungle are the amazingly well preserved remains of Mayan temples, pyramids and ball courts.
-On this tour we have the opportunity to visit Calakmul, Palenque, Uxmal and the World Heritage Site of Chichen Itza.
+Hidden in the forests are the amazingly well preserved remains of Mayan temples.
+On this tour we present you with a wonderful opportunity to visit Coba, Tulum, Calakmul, Palenque, Uxmal and the World Heritage Site of Chichen Itza.

-Our journey begins with two nights at the coastal site of Tulum, where Magnificent Frigatebirds hang in the air over our hotel.
+Our journey begins with two nights at a lakeside hotel at Coba, where forest birds can be found alongside the famous Nohoch Mul pyramid.
 From there we travel south, spending three nights at Calakmul.
 On day six we will drive to Palenque, spending three nights surrounded by tropical rainforest and some of the most impressive ruins in the region.
 We will then head back north, with three nights at both Uxmal and Chichen Itza.
-In each location we will stay at hotels very close to the ruins, avoiding long drives and enabling us to visit before the heat of the day builds up.
+In each location we will stay at hotels very close to the ruins, enabling us to visit before the heat of the day builds up.

-On arrival at Cancun we will transfer to Tulum, our base for the first two nights.
-This is the only place on the low lying Yucatan Peninsula with coastal cliffs.
+On day 3 we will head to Calakmul, visiting the Mayan site of Tulum en route.
 The picturesque remains of a once great Mayan city sit on the cliffs overlooking the turquoise Caribbean.
-Over these beautiful waters rise Magnificent Frigatebirds, Brown Pelicans and aptly named Royal Terns.
-The coastal mangroves here are perhaps the best place to find the endemic Black Catbird.
-Fruiting trees attract several at a time as well as Plain Chachalaca, Caribbean Elaenia and Rose-throated Tanager.
-Around the ruins we will search for Orange Orioles and Ridgeway’s Rough-winged Swallows.
-The mangroves also harbour Yucatan Vireos and a host of North American warblers.
+Over these beautiful waters rise Magnificent Frigatebirds, Brown Pelicans and Royal Terns.
+Mangroves here are home to the endemic Black Catbird and Yucatan Vireo.
+Around the ruins we will search for Orange Orioles and Ridgewayís Rough-winged Swallows.

 We will spend the next three nights at Palenque, at a forested resort hotel situated close to one of the most spectacular pre-Columbian sites of the New World.
 Amid the wonderful grounds we may find howler monkeys, otters and agoutis.
 By day the grounds hold Squirrel Cuckoo, woodpeckers, woodcreepers, Barred Antshrike and an array of hummingbirds, flycatchers, tanagers and American wood warblers.
 At night Northern Potoo, Lesser Nighthawk and Mottled Owl appear.